What is NEST

 - Neighborhoods feel safer and more friendly.

-- Businesses see more customers and become more closely linked with their neighborhood.
+- Businesses see more customers and become more closely linked with their neighborhoods.

-- NEST Members receive dignified assistance when and if they want it, connections with their community, and can stay in the houses and neighborhoods they love.
+- NEST Members receive dignified assistance, connections with their community, and can stay in the houses and neighborhoods they love.